DIAGNOSTIC + INTRAVENTIONAL ULTRASOUND

-BACKGROUND: Since 1878 when first described by Bernhadt, the condition now known as meralgia parasthetica, or Bernhardt-Roth syndrome, has been characterized by an irritating or burning sensation in the outer thigh and is often accompanied by numbness or tingling.
+BACKGROUND: Since 1878 when first described by Bernhardt, the condition now known as ‘meralgia parasthetica’, or Bernhardt-Roth syndrome, has been characterized by an irritating or burning sensation in the outer thigh and is often accompanied by numbness or tingling.
 Nerve conduction studies verify the presence of the neuropathy, a chronic neurologic disorder, caused by compression of the lateral femoral cutaneous nerve (LFCN).
 Traditionally, patients will receive over-the-counter pain medication, tricyclic antidepressants or anti-seizure medications to alleviate the pain.
 In severe cases, surgery is performed to decompress the nerve.

 THE CHALLENGE: Given its small size and curved course from the spine to the abdomen, groin and thigh, the LFCN is difficult to visualize even with modern high-frequency ultrasound machines.
 The nerve is easily seen just distal to the inguinal ligament, but tends to disappear from view just beyond it.

 THE GOAL: Dr. Bodor and colleagues have noticed that it is possible to see the nerve where it courses under the inguinal ligament by directing the ultrasound beam at a 30 degree angle as opposed to the usual 0 degrees.
 This enables visualization of the nerve where it is typically compressed.
-Dr. Bodor believes that this will improve the treatment of meralgia paresthetica by improving diagnosis and targeted treatment including injections and ultrasound-guided surgery to decompress the nerve.
+Dr. Bodor believes that by determining the optimal angle of visualization, we will improve diagnosis and be able to deliver targeted treatment including injections and ultrasound-guided surgery to decompress the nerve.

 CERVICAL FACET INJECTION STUDY (IRB APPROVED)